PC, Oculus VR, + Mobile

 Scene 1—NPC Conversations

 In this level, there are NPCs that the player character can talk to in order to gain information about their objective.
-I wrote and helped implement all NPC dialogue, including barks, creating a fully functional branching narrative and unique conversations that expressed every NPC's distinct personality.
+I wrote and helped implement all NPC dialogue, including barks, creating a fully functional branching narrative and interactions that expressed every NPC's distinct personality.

 In this level, the player assumes the role of a character coming back to their home after a long time away.
 Their backstory is revealed through interacting with objects in the house.
-Based off this concept, I wrote and helped implement all of text for interactive items and was a key player in designing the minigame they feed into.
+Based off this concept, I wrote and helped implement all of text for interactive items and was a key player in designing the minigame they lead to.

 In EMPATH, a VR action brawler, I worked with a department of three people as Narrative Lead over a production period of one year to produce a polished 15-minute experience which demoed at USC Games Expo and Indiecade 2019.